tocalabs/toca-docs/src/book/testing/testing_apps.md

 If your app is set up to to use :docs-link[authentication]{id="projects/apps/authentication"}, then you may well have designed your app so that users with different roles are allowed to see different data and perform different actions.
 This is typically done by setting up permissions on either your pages or the resources linked to your app.
 To test how your permissions work on your App, you can use the "Preview as User" feature, which allows you to enter preview mode as a particular user that has been set up on your app.

 This can be extremely useful for debugging issues that users might encounter as you can experience using the App exactly as they do.
+To use the "Preview as User" functionality, you must have authentication enabled for your app and you must have at least one app user which has been assigned a group with a role.
+When this is the case, your top bar will have a little person icon on the right hand side, clicking this will offer you a drop down allowing you to select which user you would like to preview the app as.
+To leave this mode, you can click the paintbrush icon to go back to design mode or in the preview as user dropdown click the _Unselected_ option.

 ## Using Deploy States